Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Declared the Text Box Object Txt with Public scope to avoid the Property Procedure Get/Set for the time being to keep the Code in Class Module simple.
+Declared the Text Box Object Txt with Public scope to avoid the Get and Set Property Procedure for the time being, to keep the Code in the Class Module simple.

 The AfterUpdate() Event Procedure will execute when that Event of the Text Box fires on the Form.